VirtusLab/git-machete/CONTRIBUTING.md

 To run tests, execute `tox`.

-It's also possible to execute tests graphically in pycharm (right-clicking on the test file or clicking the green triangle on the left of the test case name), which can be very useful when debugging a single test case.
+It's also possible to execute tests graphically in PyCharm (right-clicking on the test file or clicking the green triangle on the left of the test case name), which can be very useful when debugging a single test case.
-To do so, make sure that following libraries are installed (preferably via pip):
+To do so, make sure that the libraries from [requirements.testenv.txt](requirements.testenv.txt) are installed in the current venv.
-* pytest
-* pytest-mock
-* pytest-xdist

 ## Generate sandbox repositories

-Run `docs/setup-sandbox` script to set up a test repo under `~/machete-sandbox` with a remote in `~/machete-sandbox-remote`.
+Run [`graphics/setup-sandbox`](graphics/setup-sandbox) script to set up a test repo under `~/machete-sandbox` with a remote in `~/machete-sandbox-remote`.

 ## Command properties/classification